Spin Liquid Ground State in the Frustrated Kagome Antiferromagnet MgCu3(OH)6Cl2

 In this context, the slowing down below 1~K of intersite defects can be attributed either to the strengthening of the correlations with the two nearby kagome planes or to a coupling between two intersite defects mediated by the kagome plane to which they are coupled.
-The temperature scale of 1~K is in line with subtle effects detected in magnetization measurements~\cite{Defaut_Bert}.
+The energy scale of 1~K for the interaction between defects was also evidenced in magnetization measurements~\cite{Defaut_Bert}.